IMPORTANT SAFETY INFORMATION

 What are the possible side effects of KYPROLIS?

-- The most common side effects occurring in at least 20% of patients receiving KYPROLIS in the combination therapy trials are: tiredness (fatigue), high blood pressure (hypertension), fever, upper airway (respiratory tract) infection, low platelets, cough, difficulty breathing and sleeplessness (insomnia).
+- The most common side effects occurring in at least 20% of patients receiving KYPROLIS in the combination therapy trials are: low red blood cell count, diarrhea, tiredness (fatigue), high blood pressure (hypertension), fever, upper airway (respiratory tract) infection, low platelets, cough, difficulty breathing and sleeplessness (insomnia).

 These are not all the possible side effects of KYPROLIS.
 For more information, ask your doctor or pharmacist.
 Call your doctor for medical advice about side effects.